 Before joining Computer Weekly in November 2009, Bryan was editor of a rival publication, Computing, where he had worked since May 2000.
 Prior to becoming a journalist, he worked in the IT industry for more than 10 years, for companies including ICL, Intentia (now part of Lawson Software) and Thomas Cook.

 Contributions from Bryan Glick

-- DWP wastes millions of pounds on Universal Credit IT
+- DWP to decide whether to scrap all £300m of Universal Credit IT